 Bring your plastic shopping bags to recycle at the Cumberland County Improvement Authority booth at this year’s ECO Fair!
 In exchange for a minimum of ten bags, the Cumberland County Improvement Authority will provide you with an ECO-friendly gift.
 While supplies last, one gift per customer.

 The Amazing Butterfly Tent

-The Amazing Butterfly Tent will be open in the Event Center from 10 a.m. to 1:30 p.m., and 2:30 p.m. to 5 p.m.
-Learn about the life cycle of the butterfly and its importance to our eco system.
-Children will be able to feed the butterflies while getting an up-close experience they won’t ever forget.
-Presented by Rutger’s Master Gardeners.
+Presented by Rutger’s Master Gardeners, the Amazing Butterfly Tent will be open in the Brownstone from 10 a.m. to 5 p.m.
+Experience these wonderful creatures up close and personal while learning about the life cycle of the butterfly and its importance to our ecosystem.
+Children will be able to feed the butterflies while getting an up-close experience they will never forget.
+Look for the butterfly on the map to find the tent!

 Scavenger Hunt with Naturalists

 Walk the WheatonArts Nature Trail and join the Scavenger Hunt from 10:30 a.m. to 12:30 p.m.
 Both the young and young-at-heart can participate at their leisure.
 Naturalists will be stationed along the trail to help with the hunt and to answer questions along the walk.
+Be among the first 60 to complete the hunt and receive an official WheatonArts Nature Trail Explorer button!
 Led by CU Maurice River Naturalists and Nature Enthusiasts.